Counting Parabolic Principal G-bundles with Nilpotent Sections over $\mathbb{P}^{1}$: Counting triples

-In this section, we will give the proof of Corollary \ref{slngln}.
-First we need the following notation: \begin{notation} For any algebraic group $H$ over $\mathbb{F}_{q}$ and a cocharacter $\mu$ of a maximal torus, we will denote the scheme-theoretic centralizer of $\mu(\gm)$ in $H$ by $Z_{H}(\mu)$. \end{notation}
+Now we give a proof of Corollary \ref{slngln} $(a)$.
+First we need the following notation: \begin{notation} For any affine algebraic group $H$ over $\mathbb{F}_{q}$ and a cocharacter $\mu$ of a maximal torus, we will denote the centralizer of $\mu(\gm)$ in $H$ by $Z_{H}(\mu)$. \end{notation} Let $\mu$, $\mu'$ be as in Notation \ref{comparison2} $(i)$ above. \begin{lemma} We have the following equality